LordPachimari/studlancer-web/README.md

 # Create T3 App.

- This app uses Dynamodb as a database, TRPC for typesafety, Clerk for authentication, Chakra ui for UI, Pusher + Sendbird for chat, Momento for cache, Zustand for state management.
+ This web-app uses Dynamodb as a database, TRPC for typesafety, Clerk for authentication, Chakra ui for UI, Supabase realtime for chat, Momento for cache, Zustand for state management.

 - [Next.js](https://nextjs.org)
 - [Clerk](https://clerk.com/)